 Ten Things Everyone Needs To Know About Cannabis

-A new poll in February of this year showed that nearly 60% of Americans believe marijuana should be legal and 93% were in favor of medical marijuana; and although the mass majority of our population is supportive it appears that 40%, as well as most of the current administration, still need to be persuaded.
+A new poll in February of this year showed that nearly 60% of Americans believe herb should be legal and 93% were in favor of medical herb; and although the mass majority of our population is supportive it appears that 40%, as well as most of the current administration, still need to be persuaded.
 Attorney General, Jeff Sessions, deputy Attorney General Rod Rosenstein, and many others under the Trump administration are relying solely on antiquated beliefs and outdated research.

 So, let’s take a moment to discuss some facts we have learned and quiet those who still support “Reefer Madness Era” ideology.